FinnHornhoover/OFDropEditor/README.md

 ## Instructions
 ### Installation
-Go to Releases and download the latest ZIP release, extract it anywhere and run the JAR file in the directory.
+Go to Releases and download the latest ZIP release, extract it anywhere and run the `OFDropEditor` or `OFDropEditor.bat` executable in the `bin` directorty.
 You shouldn't need a prior Java installation.

 ### Help